ayhanyigid/kerkenes-router/README.md

 ## Multiple route rendering

-If you need multiple routes to be executed on the same url, you can enable this feature by setting `SimpleRouter::enableMultiRouteRendering(true)` in your `routes.php` file.
+If you need multiple routes to be executed on the same url, you can enable this feature by setting `KerkenesRouter::enableMultiRouteRendering(true)` in your `routes.php` file.

 This is most commonly used in advanced cases, for example in CMS systems where multiple routes needs to be rendered.